 The Best Time To Take Vitamin C Is In The Morning

-The vast majority of endurance training and fitness sessions take place in the morning.
-It has been proven that water-soluble vitamin C absorbs better on an empty stomach, so consider taking your daily vitamin C first thing in the morning, 30 minutes before eating if you are going to do breakfast before your workout.
-Water-soluble vitamins dissolve in water quite rapidly so your body can use them during a session.
+The vast majority of endurance training and fitness sessions take place in the morning typically with a dose of caffeine followed by some whey protein.
+It has been proven that water-soluble vitamin C absorbs better on an empty stomach, so consider taking your daily vitamin C first thing in the morning, 30 minutes before eating if you are going to do breakfast before your workout as a dietary supplement.
+Water-soluble ascorbic acid vitamins dissolve in the water quite rapidly so your body can use them utilizing nitric oxide during the pre-workout phase in the session.

 Vitamin C Sports and Fitness

-Many athletes claim that vitamin C is an integral part of keeping their immune system working seamlessly and slashes recovery time between workouts.
+Many athletes claim that vitamin C is an integral part of keeping their immune system and muscle groups working seamlessly and slashes recovery time between workouts.
 This time-honored vitamin reduces the cause of muscle damage after gut-wrenching training and minimizes fatigue after your workouts.

 How Much Vitamin C Should An Athlete Take?

-Athletes should consider taking around 100mg of vitamin C each day before training times.
-There have been contradictory studies stating that large amounts of vitamin C, such as 1000mg intakes, can actually hinder strength training, so to be on the safe side, sticking to the daily recommendations is ideal.
+Athletes should consider supplementation of around 100mg of vitamin C each day before training times.
+There have been contradictory studies stating that large amounts of vitamin C, such as 1000mg pre-workout powder intakes, can actually hinder strength training and blood flow, so to be on the safe side, sticking to the daily recommendations is ideal.

 What Do Bodybuilders Say About Vitamin C?

-Vitamin C is vital for connective tissue repair.
-Although beneficial to athletes participating in a variety of sports, vitamin C is especially important to bodybuilders that are most prone to connective tissue damage due to the intensity and style of training.
+Vitamin C pre-workout products are vital for connective tissue repair.
+Although beneficial to athletes participating in a variety of sports and strength training, vitamin C is especially important to bodybuilders that are most prone to connective tissue damage due to the intensity and style of training.
+Vitamin c supplement pills can also assist with protein synthesis and repair muscle damage promoting accelerated muscle growth in the body.